winterdharma/DharmaPearls/01_agama/dirgha/DA_8.md

 27\.
 “Those practitioners of asceticism kill, steal, engage in sex, speak duplicitously, harshly, falsely, and frivolously.
 They are greedy, jealous, have wrong views, and they are deluded.
 This is a defilement.
 {:#p27}

 28\.
-“Those practitioners of asceticism are lazy, forgetful, and don’t train in the samādhi of dhyāna.
+“Those practitioners of asceticism are lazy, forgetful, and don’t train in the samādhi of meditation.
 They lack wisdom like animals.
 This is a defilement.
 {:#p28}

 29\.
 “Those practitioners of asceticism are conceited, proud, and arrogant.
 This is a defilement.
 {:#p29}

 30\.
 “Those practitioners of asceticism lack trustworthiness, nor do they repay favors.
-They don’t observe pure precepts and aren’t able to diligently accept other’s instruction.
+They don’t observe pure precepts and aren’t able to diligently accept the instruction of others.
 They associate with bad people, consider them comrades, and don’t stop doing bad things.
 This is a defilement.
 {:#p30}

 31\.
 “Those practitioners of asceticism often harbor resentment, favor being deceitful, depend on their own views, look for the faults of others, and harbor long-standing wrong and extreme views.
 This is a defilement.